AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/SystemUnitClassTypeExtensions/AddInstance.md

 SystemUnitClassTypeExtensions.AddInstance Method
 ================================================
-AutomationML 2.1 APIInserts a new class instance to the InternalElement collection of the parentInternalElement.
+Inserts a new class instance to the InternalElement collection of the parentInternalElement.
 If there are existing instances of the same Type, the Element is inserted after the last Element of that Type.
 Before Insertion, the Uniqueness of the Name among the siblings of that Type is checked.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)